 - 10.10.1 Coordinators and facilitators must inform each airline of the results of Initial Coordination by SAL message as soon as it is complete, but no later than 23:59 UTC on the SAL deadline date set in the Calendar of Coordination Activities.
-SAL messages should be sent at the same time to all airlines that requested slots at the airport. - 10.10.2 The SAL should indicate any changes from the airline's initial submission necessary to keep within the airport's coordination parameters, and the reasons for any changes. - If the airline's requested time is not available, then coordinators and facilitators should follow the principles below when making offers during Initial Coordination. - a) Offers must not be made that put an airline in a less favorable position than the times currently held. - b) Offers should be made between the requested time and the historic slot time, or within any Timing Flexibility range indicated by the airline. - c) If an airline has indicated that offers are not acceptable, no improvement should be offered if the requested times are not available. - d) Coordinators and facilitators should take into account the Timing Flexibility range indicated by an airline but should not place the airline at a disadvantage for having included this information. - e) Requests for multiple frequencies (for example, a daily service) at a common time should not be offered different times on different days-of-the-week unless the airline has indicated that such offers are acceptable.
+SAL messages should be sent at the same time to all airlines that requested slots at the airport. - 10.10.2 The SAL should indicate any changes from the airline's initial submission necessary to keep within the airport's coordination parameters, and the reasons for any changes.

+If the airline's requested time is not available, then coordinators and facilitators should follow the principles below when making offers during Initial Coordination.

+- a) Offers must not be made that put an airline in a less favorable position than the times currently held. - b) Offers should be made between the requested time and the historic slot time, or within any Timing Flexibility range indicated by the airline. - c) If an airline has indicated that offers are not acceptable, no improvement should be offered if the requested times are not available. - d) Coordinators and facilitators should take into account the Timing Flexibility range indicated by an airline but should not place the airline at a disadvantage for having included this information. - e) Requests for multiple frequencies (for example, a daily service) at a common time should not be offered different times on different days-of-the-week unless the airline has indicated that such offers are acceptable.

 - f) Requests for two legs of a turnaround flight should be offered consistent times for each leg, respecting minimum turnaround times and avoiding any increase in ground time that is not advantageous to the airline. - 10.10.3 Coordinators and facilitators must use the recognized message formats and codes in the SAL message, as described in SSIM Chapter 6. - 10.10.4 Airlines that do not receive a SAL message must request it from the coordinator or facilitator.
 Airlines should consult www.wwacg.org to confirm whether the SALs were distributed for that airport.
 If an airline experiences continuing difficulty in obtaining a SAL from a coordinator or facilitator, it should raise the issue with IATA. - 10.10.5 As soon as all SALs are distributed for their airport(s), coordinators and facilitators must make the data for that airport available to all airlines and to the airport managing body.
-This data must contain full details by airline of all allocated times and outstanding requests and be up to date at the time of the request.
-The data should be available on the coordinator's or facilitator's website to facilitate access.
-If website access is not available, the coordinator or facilitator must make the data available to airlines and to the airport managing body upon request.
-Airlines should use SIR format as described in SSIM Chapter 6 for these requests and the data should be provided to them in SIR format, including waitlist tags, as described in SSIM Chapter 6. - 10.10.6 Coordinators and facilitators must not disclose details of initial submissions to any other party before the SALs are distributed for the airport.
+This data must contain full details by airline of all allocated times and outstanding requests and be up to date at the time of the request (Waitlist Information Request (WIR) and Schedule Information Request (SIR))...
+Best practice guidelines for providing data on the availability of slots and schedule information including information related to new entrant, historic lists and utilization of coordination parameters may be found in Annex 12.10. - 10.10.6 Coordinators and facilitators must not disclose details of initial submissions to any other party before the SALs are distributed for the airport.